 Christmas in Bruges is like stepping into your very own Christmas card.
 The medieval town, in the Flemish region of Belgium, has an air of fairytale as it glows with sparkling lights, Christmas markets and gothic churches.
-Shops selling the prettiest of Christmas decorations are draped in festive foliage, cobblestone streets echo the clip-clop of horse-drawn carriages and chocolate shops fill the narrow streets.
+Shops selling the prettiest of Christmas decorations are draped in festive foliage, cobblestone streets echo with the clip-clop of horse-drawn carriages and chocolate shops line the narrow streets.
 A visit to the Bruges Christmas markets is guaranteed to leave you feeling warm, fuzzy and festive.
 Here’s what to do in Bruges in December.

-Bruges is a UNESCO World Heritage site and the medieval belfry of Bruges, The Belfort, with its bell tower watches over the Grote Markt and is the subject of a poem by Henry Wadsworth Longfellow who wrote in “The Belfry of Bruges”, “Thrice consumed and thrice rebuilded, still it watches o’er the town”.
-And it does so beautifully, lit gold, in the dark night.
-I’d liked to have climbed the 366 knee-crunching steps to the top of the 83m tower for the best view of the Market Square but sadly no time on this trip.
-The belfry features prominently in the film ‘In Bruges‘ and had an added interest for me as I sat on the next table to, one of the stars of the film, at breakfast earlier this year.
-I wished I’d had the nerve to say good morning!
+Bruges is a UNESCO World Heritage site and the medieval belfry of Bruges, The Belfort, with its bell tower watches over the Grote Markt.
+The tower is the subject of a poem by Henry Wadsworth Longfellow who wrote in “The Belfry of Bruges”, “Thrice consumed and thrice rebuilded, still it watches o’er the town”.
+The Belfry is beautifully lit up in gold in the dark night.
+If you’re feeling energetic you could climb the 366 knee-crunching steps to the top of the 83m tower for the best views of Market Square and over the city.
+Having done this you won’t feel at all guilty about exploring the chocolate shops in Bruges!

-Chocolate is the perfect Christmas treat and there are around 50 chocolate shops in Bruges (heaven) and I did consider taste testing them all but with only 24 hours in the city I couldn’t quite fit them all in.
+Chocolate is the perfect Christmas treat and there are around 50 chocolate shops in Bruges.
+It’s chocolate heaven!
+I did consider taste testing them all but even with a weekend in Bruges I couldn’t quite fit them all in.
 The Chocolate Line is a charming little shop where you can see cocoa confections created through a window at the back.
-Be warned – not all chocolate is equal – and there’s a lot to choose from in Bruges so my tips are: don’t buy at the first shop you stop at and don’t buy the most expensive – it might not be the best chocolate in Bruges.
+Be warned, not all chocolate is equal and there’s a lot of chocolate in Bruges to choose from.
+My chocolate buying tips are don’t buy at the first shop you stop at and don’t buy the most expensive.
+It might not actually be the best chocolate in Bruges.
 For a romantic winter warmer why not share a hot chocolate?
 The hot chocolate in Bruges is better than any I’ve tasted anywhere, you literally melt chunks of Belgian chocolate in steaming hot milk.
 Delicious.

-If you really want to get the best chocolate experience and maybe even learn how it’s made then it’s worth paying for a guided tour so you can see the best of the chocolates shops and even combine it with a beer tour to enjoy the two top culinary encounters that Bruges offers.
+If you really want to get the best chocolate experience and maybe even learn how it’s made then it’s worth paying for a guided tour so you can see the best of the chocolate shops.
+You could even combine it with a beer tour to enjoy the two top culinary encounters that Bruges has to offer.
 Something to keep both him and her happy!
 If neither takes your fancy pay a visit to the Frites Museum – everyone loves frites!

 Bruges Christmas Markets